jdb/jdb.github.com/dependencies.rst

   All languages have their advantages: for a recursive algorithm dealing and the manipulation of lists, Erlang is particularly adapted.
-Even more, actually, the topsort algorithm is part of Erlang standard library.
+Actually, the topsort algorithm is part of Erlang standard library, as examplified in the previous article.

-  :ref:`erlang`

 * Yet another way to solve this problem is to consider *the graph of the candidates*, that is given the first part of the sorted list of